elixir-webrtc/ex_webrtc/guides/advanced/modifying.md

 # Modifying the session

-So far, we focused on forwarding the data back to the same peer.
+In the introductory tutorials we focused on forwarding the data back to the same peer.
 Usually, you want to connect with multiple peers, which means adding more PeerConnection to the Elixir app, like in the diagram below.

 ```mermaid